Root weevil damage distracts from an otherwise beautiful collection of shade loving plants.

 Groundcover Plants

 Last but not least, Euphorbia Rob’s spurge (Euphorbia amygdaloides var. robbiae) is a tough evergreen ground covering shade plant.
-I consider it a thug but it’s great to use in gardens where I have a path that doubles as barrier to their creeping roots.
+I consider it a thug but it’s great to use in gardens where I have a stone path that doubles as barrier to their creeping roots.
 This plants roots must be contained or it will march right over your hostas.
 I’ve never seen any root weevil damage on this plant.

 Know Thy Enemy?